-For some reason the first coming of the Lord Jesus is politically correct, it leads to some extent, although our society is whittling away at it, however the Second Coming of Jesus Christ is not politically correct.
-It is popular.
-To sentimentalize, the first coming of the Lord Jesus Christ, it is not popular to proclaim the Second Coming of Jesus Christ.
+For some reason the first coming of the Lord Jesus is politically correct, at least to some extent, although our society is whittling away at it.
+However, the Second Coming of Jesus Christ is not politically correct.
+It is popular to sentimentalize the first coming of the Lord Jesus Christ.
+It is not popular to proclaim the Second Coming of Jesus Christ.
 The world is very eager to embrace a baby in a manger, but not at all interested in embracing a sovereign Lord coming in power and glory out of the sky to judge the world.
-And yet, when our Lord was ready to leave this earth, He said, "I will come again.”
-Physically, literally, historically just as He came the first time.
+And yet, when our Lord was ready to leave this earth, He said, "I will come again," physically, literally, historically just as He came the first time.
 The first time He came as a baby to save sinners.
-The second time He comes in full deity and glory to judge sinners and to establish His Kingdom.
+The second time He comes in full deity and glory to judge sinners and to establish His kingdom.

-With those words, our Lord says there will be signs just prior to His final return to judge sinners and to establish the saints in His Kingdom.
+With those words, our Lord says there will be signs just prior to His final return to judge sinners and to establish the saints in His kingdom.
 There will be signs, signs in the sky and signs on the earth.
 He has already said much about that in this chapter earlier.
-Matthew records, Mark records even more words concerning those signs.
+Matthew records ...
+Mark records even more words concerning those signs.
 The specificity of those signs is described in careful detail in the book of Revelation, starting in chapter 6 and running all the way to chapter 19.
-Literally there is a devastating reorientation of the entire universe as we know it.
-It effects the stars, it effects the sun, it effects the moon, all the heavenly bodies.
-It effects this planet, fresh water, salt water, plant life, animal life, human life.
-It effects seasons.
-It effects day and night.
-Therefore it effects the growth of plants, food, everything.
+Literally, there is a devastating reorientation of the entire universe as we know it.
+It affects the stars, it affects the sun, it affects the moon, all the heavenly bodies.
+It affects this planet, fresh water, salt water, plant life, animal life, human life.
+It affects seasons.
+It affects day and night.
+Therefore it affects the growth of plants, food, everything.
 Devastating judgments and then the coming of the Son of Man in power and great glory.

 In 1 Corinthians chapter 1, verse 4, "I thank my God always concerning you for the grace of God which is given you in Christ Jesus that in everything you are enriched in Him in all speech and all knowledge, even as the testimony concerning Christ was concerned in you so that you're not lacking in any gift, waiting eagerly for the revelation of our Lord Jesus Christ."
 Yes, it's our hope.
 We wait eagerly.
 We say with John, "Even so, come, Lord Jesus."
 For the believers, this is our great hope.